iwantmyname/blog/_posts/2013-09-25-how-to-get-a-custom-email-address.md

 layout: post
 date: 2013-09-25 13:48:17
 author: Chris
-title: How To Get A Custom Email Address
+title: How to get a custom email address

 categories:
   - Email